uptudev/py_env/README.md

 ## Installation

-This library requires no dependencies and is not on crates.io (yet), and as such the easiest method is to just copy the `lib.rs` file into your project, rename it to `py_shell.rs` or some other name, and import it from your code.
+This library requires no dependencies and is not on crates.io (yet), and as such the easiest method is to just copy the `lib.rs` file into your project, rename it to `py_env.rs` or some other name, and import it from your code.

 ## Usage